Skip to main content

 Egypt Energy Research

 - Egypt's Energy & Climate Policy Framework: Egypt aims for 42% renewables in its power mix by 2030, with key ministries overseeing energy and climate policies.
 The electricity market is gradually liberalising, while oil and gas sectors see modernisation and investment drives.
-Renewables, green hydrogen, and nuclear energy are prioritised, with targets set for 2030 and 2040.
-Energy efficiency measures and a voluntary carbon market are also in place.
+Renewables and green hydrogen are prioritised, with nuclear and efficiency measures also in focus.

 - Egypt's Energy Companies: EEHC dominates Egypt's power sector, generating 94% of electricity.
-EETC, now independent, manages transmission.
-EGPC and APA lead oil production, with EGPC expanding refineries.
-Eni and BP are key gas producers, with EGAS overseeing supply.
-Distribution networks serve millions, with state and private firms involved.
+EETC, separated in 2025, manages transmission.
+EGPC and APA lead oil production, with key players like Eni and BP in gas.

 - Egypt's Issues & Prospects: Egypt is advancing its energy sector with significant nuclear, renewable, and gas projects.
 The El Dabaa nuclear plant is under construction for completion by 2030.
-Major solar and wind projects are planned, alongside gas supply agreements with Israel.
-Investments in green hydrogen and infrastructure upgrades are also underway, aiming to enhance energy security and export capabilities.
+Major solar and wind projects are in development, alongside gas supply agreements with Israel.
+Additionally, Egypt is investing in green hydrogen and refining capacity expansions.

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data